g-troiani/Finance/README.md

 In order to automatically strip out all output cell contents before committing to `git`, you can run `kedro activate-nbstripout`.
 This will add a hook in `.git/config` which will run `nbstripout` before anything is committed to `git`.

-> *Note:* Your output cells will be left intact locally.
+> *Note:* The output cells will be left intact locally.

 ## Package the project